sportoasekgs-ops/MODULSPORT/replit.md

 ## Project Overview
 SportOase is a complete IServ module for booking sports facilities (e.g., gym halls) within schools.
 Built with Django backend and Angular frontend, it integrates seamlessly into IServ's platform using native authentication and permissions.

-**Status**: Development complete, CSRF security verified, ready for deployment testing
+**Status**: IServ-only architecture complete, all security verified, ready for deployment testing

 ## Architecture